GttMone/GttMone/README.md

 - 👋 Hi, I’m Vito
 - 👀 I’m interested in web developing and everything that includes Node.js.
 Also I like to code on Skript in minecraft
-- 🌱 I’m currently developing FiveM/RedM scripts
+- 🌱 I’m currently developing Web Apps With React.
-- 💞️ I’m collaborating with FameOrShame Roleplay: https://discord.gg/fameorshame
+- 💞️ I’m collaborating with nobody currently.
+Contact me for collabs!
-- 📫 Reach me on Discord via the FameOrShame server then DM me: VIT0#7704
+- 📫 Reach me on Discord: VIT0#8481 or by joining my [server](https://www.discord.gg/KZngCUaPhJ) and DM-ing me:

 <!---
 GttMone/GttMone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.